-In 2013, the Russian Federation’s net ODA amounted to USD 610 million, representing an increase of 26% in real terms over 2012.
-The ratio of ODA as a share of GNI rose from 0.02% to 0.03%.
-The Russian Federation’s multilateral ODA accounted for 42% its total ODA.
+In 2014, the Russian Federation’s net ODA amounted to USD 876 million, compared to USD 714 million in 2013, an increase of 39% in real terms.
+The ratio of ODA as a share of GNI rose from 0.03% to 0.05%.
+Preliminary data show that ODA reached USD 1.1 billion in 2015 (0.06% of GNI).

-The Russian Federation’s development co-operation is provided in line with the Concept of Russia’s Participation in International Development Assistance, approved by the President of the Russian Federation in 2007.
+The Russian Federation’s development co-operation is provided in line with the Concept of Russia’s Participation in International Development Assistance, approved by the President of the Russian Federation in 2014.
 The concept sets out the objectives, principles and priorities of the Russian Federation’s development co-operation, as well as the criteria for providing assistance to partner countries.
 The Ministry of Foreign Affairs and the Ministry of Finance are jointly responsible for formulating the Russian Federation’s development co-operation policy and for supervising its implementation.

 In 2014, the Russian Federation provided its bilateral development assistance mainly to the members of the Commonwealth of Independent States.
 The priority sectors of the Russian Federation’s bilateral development co-operation were health, public finance, food security, nutrition and education.
 The Russian Federation provides its bilateral development co‑operation in the form of technical assistance projects, capacity building and scholarships, as well as budget support and debt relief.